-- 2. The hypothesis that the treatment of cross-border mobile communication can raise difficulties under traditional rules of law () rests foremost on the assumption that the place of communication has an important role to play in legal contexts; an assumption that was accepted within UNCITRAL.
-However, when the general statement that "the location of the parties is important for issues such as jurisdiction, applicable law and enforcement" () is put to the test, it becomes apparent that at least in the area of international contract law it is mostly the usual party location (and not the parties' current location that is prone to change) which is the decisive connection factor (see under 2.1.), and that factual local circumstances at the moment of communication have similarly lost their importance under rules of substantive international contract law (2.2).
-A related issue that remains problematic is the treatment of so-called "virtual companies" (2.3.). - 2.1.
-When referring to the location of a party to an international contract, most contemporary instruments of international contract law indeed refer to the party's usual location, irrespective of its actual location (or that of its legal representatives) at a specific point in time.
-The legal categories employed for this purpose are mostly the "place of business" of a party (used as a connecting factor inter alia in Article 1(1) UN Sales Convention, in Article 1(1) UN Electronic Communications Convention and in numerous other conventions) or its "habitual residence" (as used in Article 4(1), (2) Regulation (EC) No. 593/2008 of the European Parliament and of the Council of 7 June 2008 on the Law Applicable to Contractual Obligations (hereinafter: EU Rome I Regulation) or, although merely subsidiarily, in Article 10(b) UN Sales Convention).
+The hypothesis that the treatment of cross-border mobile communication can raise difficulties under traditional rules of law rests foremost on the assumption that the place of communication has an important role to play in legal contexts, an assumption that was accepted within UNCITRAL.
+However, when the general statement that 'the location of the parties is important for issues such as jurisdiction, applicable law and enforcement' (UNCITRAL Secretariat 2007: para 109) is put to the test, it becomes apparent that - at least in the area of international contract law - it is mostly the usual party location (and not the parties' current location that is prone to change) that is the decisive connection factor (see under subsection 1 below), and that factual local circumstances at the moment of communication have similarly lost their importance under rules of substantive international contract law (subsection 2 below).
+A related issue that remains problematic is the treatment of so-called 'virtual companies' (subsection 3 below).